-In my first book, I turned to how ancient Jews particularly the sages known as the Rabbis who lived in Roman Palestine and Persian Mesopotamia in the first several centuries of the Common Era understood, experienced, and attempted to shape vision.
-This work led me not only to carefully analyze ancient Jewish ‘classics’ such as the Mishnah, Midrash, and the Talmud, but also to connect these sources with GrecoRoman medical and philosophical theories of vision, Persian Zoroastrian understandings of the evil eye, and Christian texts on modesty and the gaze.
+In their first book, they turned to how ancient Jews particularly the sages known as the Rabbis who lived in Roman Palestine and Persian Mesopotamia in the first several centuries of the Common Era understood, experienced, and attempted to shape vision.
+This work led them not only to carefully analyze ancient Jewish ‘classics’ such as the Mishnah, Midrash, and the Talmud, but also to connect these sources with GrecoRoman medical and philosophical theories of vision, Persian Zoroastrian understandings of the evil eye, and Christian texts on modesty and the gaze.
 The world of late antiquity has been described as being “visually voracious” and rabbis no less than others sought to cope with the potential dangers and pleasures that the eye could sustain or inflict.
-For me, therefore, to study Jewish culture, means recognizing its thorough embeddedness and imbrication with other cultural formations, and entails going well beyond a narrow definition of ‘Jewish’ sources.
+For them, therefore, to study Jewish culture, means recognizing its thorough embeddedness and imbrication with other cultural formations, and entails going well beyond a narrow definition of ‘Jewish’ sources.
 Click here to see more about this book.

 Currently, they are engaged several projects having completing a second book on rabbinic conceptions of reproduction, humans, and other species, entitled When a Woman Gives Birth to a Raven: the Rabbis and the Reproduction of Species in Late Antiquity to be published by University of California Press.